komietty/unity-vectorfield/README.md

 Beware some of the original algorithms refered here supports several geometric representations like point cloud or voxel grid, but this implementation only supports triangulated surface mesh.

-### **Helmholtz-Hodge decomposition**
-An implementaion of hodge decomposion which you can learn in differencial geometry text book.
+- **Helmholtz-Hodge decomposition** - An implementaion of hodge decomposion which you can learn in differencial geometry text book.
 Discretization process is nicely explained in the [lectures notes](https://www.cs.cmu.edu/~kmcrane/Projects/DDG/).

-### **Trivial connection**
-A vector transport method as smooth as possible, from the paper by Keenan et al. (2010).
+- **Trivial connection** - A vector transport method as smooth as possible, from the paper by Keenan et al. (2010).

-### **Scalar heat method**

-A Distance computing method using heat method, from the [paper](https://www.cs.cmu.edu/~kmcrane/Projects/HeatMethod/index.html) by Keenan et al. (2017).
+- **Scalar heat method** - A Distance computing method using heat method, from the [paper](https://www.cs.cmu.edu/~kmcrane/Projects/HeatMethod/index.html) by Keenan et al. (2017).

-### **Vector Heat Method**

-Another parallel transport algorithm using heat method, from the [paper](https://www.cs.cmu.edu/~kmcrane/Projects/VectorHeatMethod/paper.pdf) by Nicolas et al. (2019).
+- **Vector Heat Method** - Another parallel transport algorithm using heat method, from the [paper](https://www.cs.cmu.edu/~kmcrane/Projects/VectorHeatMethod/paper.pdf) by Nicolas et al. (2019).
 Right now the implimentation on this library supports closed surface for any genesis.
 It is possible to find c++ implementation by original author [here](https://github.com/nmwsharp/geometry-central).

-### Misc
-- Curvature culclation (Gausian / Mean / Principal / Normal)
-- Vector field generator by solving Poisson equation on mesh
-- Basis finder for Hamonic component
-- Basis finder for Homology group
-- Ribbon drawer on a given vector field
+- **Misc** - Curvature culclation (Gausian / Mean / Principal / Normal) / Vector field generator by solving Poisson equation on mesh / Basis finder for Hamonic component / Basis finder for Homology group / Ribbon drawer on a given vector field

 ## Installation & Usage